 We provide preparation courses for both overseas and domestic admissions and assessment tests.
 The success of our test preparation courses depends on the continued use of admissions and assessment tests as a requirement for admission or graduation.
 However, the use of admissions tests in China may decline or fall out of favor with educational institutions and government authorities.
-For example, educational institutions and government authorities in China have recently initiated discussions and conducted early experiments in China on school admissions.
+For example, educational institutions and government authorities in China on school admissions.
 Generally, these discussions and experiments exhibit a trend of basing admissions decisions less on entrance exam scores and more on a combination of other factors, such as past academic record, extracurricular activities and comprehensive aptitude evaluations.
 There have been certain changes in some geographic areas in the way the high school entrance exam is administered.
-If the use of admissions tests in China declines or falls out of favor with educational institutions and government authorities and if we fail to respond to these changes, the demand for certain of our services may decline, and our business may be materially and adversely affected.
+If the use of admissions tests in China declines or falls out of favor with educational institutions and government authorities and is stitutions and government authorities and is stitutions and government authorities and is stitutions tests in China declines or falls out of favor with educational institutions and government authorities and is stitutions tests in China declines or falls out of favor with educational institutions and government authorities and if we fail to respond to these changes, the demand for certain of our services may decline, and our business may be materially and adversely affected.